Trading strategy: Larry Williams Volatility Break-out

-When the market price rises above Larry Williams’ break-out range, a long position is opened.
+When the market price goes above Larry Williams’ break-out range, a long position is bought.
 When the market price drops below Larry Williams’ break-out range, a short sell position is opened.
 Positions can be opened manually or automatically.
-The strategy contains alarms (pop-up message, sounds or e-mail) which can warn the trader when a buy or short sell signal occurs.
+The strategy contains alarms (pop-up message, sounds or e-mail) which can warn the trader when a signal occurs.

-If the position has not reached the target or has not been stopped out by 21.59 hours, the time filter will automatically close the position.
-For the target order, the stop loss order and the time filter to work automatically, the trader must activate the TradeGuard in the chart.
+If the position has not reached the profit target or has not been stopped out by 21.59 hours, the time filter will automatically close the position.
+Note: for the target order, the stop loss order and the time filter to work automatically, the trader must activate the TradeGuard in the chart.